Malax/buildpack-ollama/README.md

 This buildpack builds an OCI image with [Ollama](https://ollama.com/) and a large language model.
 Configure your model by an Ollama `Modelfile` or use any of the [ready-made models available](https://ollama.com/library).

+> [!NOTE]
+> This is an early version of this buildpack.
+Please report any issues you find so they can get fixed quickly.

 ## Installing

 The buildpack is currently only available on GitHub.
 Download the [most recent version from the releases](releases/latest).
 This buildpack supports both `amd64` and `arm64` architectures.